• Skip to primary navigation

 3. Dip your toes in the homeschooling waters.

 Homeschooling looks different for every family.
-Some kids, like mine, do really well with an unschooling approach.
+Some kids, like mine, do really well with a relaxed approach.
 Other kids may crave a more predictable structure, especially at first.

 Most parents just starting out are looking for the security of a curriculum.
 If you don’t feel confident in your ability to teach your children or to know what they “should” be learning from year to year, a curriculum is a good place to start.